 All of these innovations – and many others – can make sense, but what is important to keep in mind is that light bulbs require sockets.
 If we want an education system that models, teaches and fosters innovation, we need to standardize a few key things.
 But if standardization is reframed as a tool not for control but rather to support innovation, we will decide very carefully where standardization matters and where innovation or customization should be encouraged.

 Figuring this out is a task for leaders: state policymakers, superintendents, board members, principals.
 It is a new task, but one worth doing well.

 Merrill Vargo is both an experienced academic and a practical expert in the field of school reform.
 Before founding Pivot Learning Partners (then known as the Bay Area School Reform Collaborative, or BASRC) in 1995, Dr. Vargo spent nine years teaching English in a variety of settings, managed her own consulting firm, and served as executive director of the California Institute for School Improvement.

-Filed under: Commentary, Common Core standards, Featured, Standards, Tests, Tests & Assessments · Tags: Common Core, Education Reform, Smarter Balanced Assessment Consortium, Smarter Balanced Assessments
+Filed under: Commentary, Common Core, Featured, Standards, State and Federal Policies, Tests and Assessments · Tags: Education Reform, Smarter Balanced Assessment Consortium, Smarter Balanced Assessments